Richard Ashcroft: Live 8 and Keys to the World: 2005–2007

 The album's second single, "Music Is Power", charted at number 20.
 On 18 April 2006, he recorded the Live from London EP, the ninth in a series of EPs released exclusively as digital downloads from Apple's iTunes Store.
 The EP was released six days later on 24 April.
 With the release of Keys to the World, the general consensus was that Ashcroft was "back at the top of his musical game".
 He announced his largest UK tour for years for May 2006, culminating in three nights at London's Brixton Academy.
 Following the tour, Ashcroft had hoped to perform two "Homecoming" shows at Wigan Athletic's 25,000-seater JJB Stadium in June 2006, but was unable to do so as the proposed venue lacked the "appropriate licence".
 As a consequence, he played at Lancashire County Cricket Club in Old Trafford, in his biggest solo show up to then.
 He was supported by acts such as Razorlight and the Feeling, while DJ Shadow joined Ashcroft on stage to perform "Lonely Soul", their UNKLE collaboration from 1998's Psyence Fiction LP.
 Another UK tour followed five months later, culminating in a show at Manchester's M.E.N.
 Arena on 30 November.
 Ashcroft did not tour Keys to the World outside Europe.

 Ashcroft hinted at the possible release of a new version of "C'mon People (We're Making It Now)" for the Bobby Moore Cancer Fund, which would coincide with England's participation in the 2006 Football World Cup, but the single never materialised.
-Instead, his next release was "Words Just Get in the Way", which charted lower than his previous single, peaking at No. 40 in the UK Singles Chart.
+Instead, his next release was "Words Just Get in the Way", which charted at No. 40 in the UK Singles Chart.
 On 4 December, the double a-side "Why Not Nothing" / "Sweet Brother Malcolm" was released on limited edition 7" vinyl.